hjkim63/Interactive-Lab-Hub/finalProject/README.md

 Upon delving deeper into the interaction design using the diagram that there are a lot more

+Through this process, we also got to be intimately familiar with what goes into the process of looking after a community garden.
+With this, came other ideas: a webcam that can keep an eye on the garden and use computeer vision to detect pests/intrusions, an information system that describes a plant and mentions the community member responsible for it, etc. The scope to expand our project in future iterations excites us, and we look forward to the possibility of exploring futher interactions in the future.

 <!-- **Timeline**
 - 11/21-22: test all sensors in real environment